COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Even as you’re at your full-time job, your inbox gets flooded with emails about what your child should bring tomorrow, permission slips to be signed and upcoming school events you can’t miss.
 Your sports/school apps are buzzing with notifications.

 Most days it feels like there’s not enough time to get it all done.
 Your stress level is through the roof and you could lose it at any moment.

-How can you get through the school year without losing your mind?
+How can you get through the school year and maintain your mental well-being?
 Try these 10 tips: